 A relatively large number of people in Fairfax telecommute to their jobs.
 Overall, about 15.29% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Fairfax in 2010 was $58,729, which is wealthy relative to California and the nation.
 This equates to an annual income of $234,916 for a family of four.
 However, Fairfax contains both very wealthy and poor people as well.

 Fairfax is a somewhat ethnically-diverse town.
 The people who call Fairfax home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfax residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairfax include English, German, Italian, and Russian.
+Important ancestries of people in Fairfax include English, German, Italian, and Polish.

 The most common language spoken in Fairfax is English.
 Other important languages spoken here include Spanish and German.